 They are looking for samples, contact the lab if you can give a contribution.
 I am sending my Homozygote silvers.

 Longhairs” as they were called pre-1900 were intermingled with British Cats very early in cat fancy history.
 Since the Norwegian Forest Cats and Maine Coons have a high penetrance of this trait, I think we can consider this a very widespread allele in Northern Europe and Russia.
 Classic tabby has always just been considered an “ancient mutation”.

 Classic pattern was already present among the domestic cat population that mixed with Felis Silvestris Caucasia, originated the Siberian cat.

 Any mention that classic pattern is a foreign pattern to Siberians is pure non sense but a very used allegation repeated by nem mixers who simply repeat non sense “they heard”.

 Here is also a presentation about golden made by Alex Kolesnikov and his theory about golden in Siberians:

-Many thanks to Lorraine Shelton for guidance and help in finding all the science documents published in this page, thanks also to Alex Kolenikov and to my friend and clean genealogy breeder, Barbara Bourenkov.
+Many thanks to Lorraine Shelton for guidance and help in finding all the science documents published in this page, thanks also to Alex Kolesnikov and to clean genealogy breeder, Barbara Bourenkov.